Call for Speakers

 Code of Conduct

-WPCampus seeks to provide a friendly, safe environment in which all participants can engage in productive dialogue, sharing and, learning with each other in an atmosphere of mutual respect.
-In order to promote such an environment, we require all participants (including speakers, attendees, volunteers and sponsors) to adhere to our code of conduct, which applies to all community interaction and events.
+WPCampus seeks to provide a friendly, safe environment.
+All participants should be able to engage in productive dialogue.
+They should share and learn with each other in an atmosphere of mutual respect.
+We require all participants adhere to our code of conduct.
+This applies to all community interaction and events.